redhat-performance/jetlag/docs/deploy-sno-performancelab.md

 The system type determines the values of `bastion_lab_interface` and `bastion_controlplane_interface`.

-Using the chart provided by the [Performance lab here](https://wiki.rdu3.labs.perfscale.redhat.com/usage/#Private_Networking), determine the names of the nic per network for EL8.
+Using the chart provided by the [Performance lab](https://wiki.rdu3.labs.perfscale.redhat.com/usage/#Private_Networking), determine the names of the nic per network for EL8.

 * `bastion_lab_interface` will always be set to the nic name under "Public Network"
 * `bastion_controlplane_interface` should be set to the nic name under "EM1" for this guide